-When running multiple services on the same node or cluster, it is possible that one service might consume more resources starving other services.
-This problem is referred to as the noisy-neighbor problem.
-Service Fabric allows the developer to specify reservations and limits per service to guarantee resources and also limit its resource usage.
+When you're running multiple services on the same node or cluster, it's possible that one service might consume more resources, starving other services in the process.
+This problem is referred to as the "noisy neighbor" problem.
+Azure Service Fabric enables the developer to specify reservations and limits per service to guarantee resources and limit resource usage.

 Resource governance metrics

-Resource governance is supported in Service Fabric per Service Package.
-The resources that are assigned to Service Package can be further divided between code packages.
-The resource limits specified also mean the reservation of the resources.
-Service Fabric supports specifying CPU and Memory per service package, using two built-in metrics:
+Resource governance is supported in Service Fabric in accordance with the service package.
+The resources that are assigned to the service package can be further divided between code packages.
+The resource limits that are specified also mean the reservation of the resources.
+Service Fabric supports specifying CPU and memory per service package, with two built-in metrics:

-servicefabric:/_CpuCores): A core is a logical core that is available on the host machine, and all cores across all nodes are weighted the same.
+servicefabric:/_CpuCores): A logical core that's available on the host machine.
+All cores across all nodes are weighted the same.

 servicefabric:/_MemoryInMB): Memory is expressed in megabytes, and it maps to physical memory that is available on the machine.

-For these two metrics, the Cluster Resource Manager tracks total cluster capacity, the load on each node in the cluster, and, remaining resources in the cluster.
-These two metrics are equivalent to any other user or custom metric and all existing features can be used with them:
+For these two metrics, Cluster Resource Manager tracks total cluster capacity, the load on each node in the cluster, and the remaining resources in the cluster.
+These two metrics are equivalent to any other user or custom metric.
+All existing features can be used with them:

-- Cluster can be balanced according to these two metrics (default behavior).
+- The cluster can be balanced according to these two metrics (default behavior).

-- Cluster can be defragmented according to these two metrics.
+- The cluster can be defragmented according to these two metrics.

 - When describing a cluster, buffered capacity can be set for these two metrics.

-Dynamic load reporting is not supported for these metrics, and loads for these metrics are defined at creation time.
+Dynamic load reporting is not supported for these metrics; loads for these metrics are defined at creation time.

 The Service Fabric runtime currently does not provide reservation for resources.
-When a process or a container is opened, runtime will set the resource limits to the loads that were defined at creation time.
-Furthermore, the runtime will reject opening of new service packages available resources are exceeded.
-To better understand how the process works, let's take an example of a node with 2 CPU cores (mechanism for memory governance is equivalent):
+When a process or a container is opened, the runtime sets the resource limits to the loads that were defined at creation time.
+Furthermore, the runtime rejects the opening of new service packages that are available when resources are exceeded.
+To better understand how the process works, let's take an example of a node with two CPU cores (mechanism for memory governance is equivalent):

-- First, a container is placed on the node, requesting 1 CPU core.
-The runtime will open the container, and will set the CPU limit to 1 core.
-Container will not be able to use more than 1 core.
+First, a container is placed on the node, requesting one CPU core.
+The runtime opens the container and sets the CPU limit to one core.
+The container won't be able to use more than one core.

-- Then, a replica of service is placed on the node, and the corresponding service package specifies a limit of 1 CPU core.
-The runtime will open the code package, and will set its CPU limit to 1 core.
+Then, a replica of a service is placed on the node, and the corresponding service package specifies a limit of one CPU core.
+The runtime opens the code package and sets its CPU limit to one core.

-- Mixing governed and non-governed services and containers: If user creates a service without any resource governance specified, the runtime will consider it as if it was consuming no resources, and will be able to place it on the node in our example.
-In this case, this new process will effectively consume some CPU at the expense of the services that are already running on the node.
-The solution to this problem is either not to mix governed and non-governed services in the same cluster, or to use placement constraints so that they do not end up on the same set of nodes.
+Mixing governed and non-governed services and containers: If a user creates a service without any resource governance specified, the runtime sees it as consuming no resources, and can place it on the node in our example.
+In this case, this new process effectively consumes some CPU at the expense of the services that are already running on the node.
+There are two solutions to this problem.
+Either don't mix governed and non-governed services on the same cluster, or use placement constraints so that these two types of services don't end up on the same set of nodes.

-- In case when another process is started on the node, outside of Service Fabric (for example, some OS service), that process will also contend for CPU with existing services.
+When another process is started on the node, outside Service Fabric (for example, an OS service): In this situation, the process outside Service Fabric also contends for CPU with existing services.
 The solution to this problem is to set up node capacities correctly to account for OS overhead, as shown in the next section.

 <Section Name="PlacementAndLoadBalancing"> <!-- 0.0 means 0%, and 1.0 means 100%--> <Parameter Name="CpuPercentageNodeCapacity" Value="0.5" /> <Parameter Name="MemoryPercentageNodeCapacity" Value="0.7" /> </Section>

-In case that a full manual setup of node capacities is needed, that is also possible using the regular mechanism for describing the nodes in the cluster.
-Here is an example of setting up the node with 4 cores and 2 GB of memory:
+For most customers and scenarios, automatic detection of node capacities for the CPU and memory is the recommended configuration (automatic detection is turned on by default).
+However, if you need full manual setup of node capacities, you can configure those per node type using the mechanism for describing the nodes in the cluster.
+Here is an example of how to set up the node type with four cores and 2 GB of memory:

 <NodeType Name="MyNodeType"> <Capacities> <Capacity Name="servicefabric:/_CpuCores" Value="4"/> <Capacity Name="servicefabric:/_MemoryInMB" Value="2048"/> </Capacities> </NodeType>

-When auto detection of available resources is enabled, and node capacities are manually defined in the cluster manifest, Service Fabric will check if node has enough resources to support the capacity that user has defined:
+When auto-detection of available resources is enabled, and node capacities are manually defined in the cluster manifest, Service Fabric checks that the node has enough resources to support the capacity that the user has defined:

-If node capacities that are defined in the manifest are less than or equal to the available resources on the node then Service Fabric will use the capacities that are specified in the manifest.
+If node capacities that are defined in the manifest are less than or equal to the available resources on the node, then Service Fabric uses the capacities that are specified in the manifest.

-- If node capacities that are defined in the manifest are greater than available resources, Service Fabric will use the available resources as node capacities.
+If node capacities that are defined in the manifest are greater than available resources, Service Fabric uses the available resources as node capacities.

-Auto detection of available resources can be completely turned off in case that it is not required by changing the following setting:
+Auto-detection of available resources can be turned off if it is not required.
+To turn it off, change the following setting:

 <Section Name="PlacementAndLoadBalancing"> <Parameter Name="AutoDetectAvailableResources" Value="false" /> </Section>